mikehappythoughts/Nuxt-covid19-dashboard/README.md

 ## Description

-The Nuxt Covid 19 dashboard is a accessable and responsive page using the **Nuxt js framework**.
+The Nuxt Covid 19 dashboard is an accessable and responsive page using the **Nuxt js framework**.
 It also uses **SASS with a BEM approach** for the styling of this page.
 All of the data used in this page is consumed from the **gov.uk covid 19 api endpoint**.

 ## Tech Stack